 The Healthy Communities Initiative is focused on supporting regular programming needs of nonprofit organizations for the continuation or enhancement of existing projects, the development of new project offerings, and projects that improve the organization’s internal capacity to work effectively.
 The Healthy Communities Initiative provides support to nonprofit organizations operating health-related programming.
 You can view the Request for Proposal here.
-The technical assistance webinar is available here.
+You can view the Long Form Application Questions here and the Short Form Application Questions here.

 The grant period will be for one year.
 Key dates for this application cycle are: